Filing a Personal Injury Claim After a Dog Bite

 - Law enforcement reports

-This evidence can also show the type of injury you suffered.
-For instance, photos of the bite and x-rays may illustrate the broken skin and fractured arm.
+This evidence can also show the type and severity of the injury you suffered.
+For instance, photos of the bite and X-rays may illustrate broken skin and a fractured arm.
 Common injuries from dog bites include the following:

 - Bruising and puncture wounds